poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 ### Install everything needed for a Poppy Board

-The easiest way to setup the control board of your Poppy Creature is to use one of the pre-made SD-card images.
-Those images come with everything installed and ready, you just need to copy it on a SD-card and you are good to go.
+The easiest way to setup the control board of your Poppy Creature is to use one of the ready-made SD-card images.
+They come with everything installed and ready, you just need to copy it on a SD-card and you are good to go.
 For that, you will need a free 8Go (or more) SD-card, and download the image corresponding to your board and write it to your SD-card.
-This procedure is described in the [Startup section](../startup/README.md).
+The [startup section](../startup/README.md) describes this procedure.

-Download the image of your system :
+Download the image of your system:

-* [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) if you are using a **Raspberry Pi 2**
+* [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) if you are using a **Raspberry Pi 2**.
-* [A special Ubuntu 14.04](http://com.odroid.com/sigong/nf_file_board/nfile_board_view.php?keyword=&tag=ODROID-U3&bid=243) if you are using a Odroid U3
+* [A special Ubuntu 14.04](http://com.odroid.com/sigong/nf_file_board/nfile_board_view.php?keyword=&tag=ODROID-U3&bid=243) if you are using a Odroid U3.

 Write the image to the SD-card with you favourite disk writer tool as explained in the [startup section](../startup/README.md).

-Connect to your board in SSH.
-Use
+Connect to your board in SSH:

-* `ssh pi@raspberrypi.local` password=raspberry for the Raspberry Pi
+* For the Raspberry Pi: `ssh pi@raspberrypi.local`, password=raspberry.
-* `ssh odroid@odroid.local` password=odroid for the Odroid U3
+* For the Odroid U3: `ssh odroid@odroid.local`, password=odroid.

 Download the install script: